StarKRE22/Atomic/Docs/Entities/Entities/SceneEntityLifecycle.md

 }
 ```

-Control if `useUnityLifecycle` toggle is disabled
+Control the `SceneEntity` manually if `useUnityLifecycle` toggle is disabled

 ```csharp
 // Initialize and enable the entity